 (Edited to correct the location.
 Why do I confuse Rhodes and Corfu?
 They are nothing alike.
 Also, to add the tendering info.)

 Two days ago we were in Corfu.
 We tendered in Corfu, which means the ship was at anchor in the sea, and we took small boats in to the pier.
 We took the shuttle in to town, then walked back.
 It was very, very hot.
-Corfu seemed less unique than the other Greek towns we were in, but luckily it was our last stop and we were pretty much toured out by then.
+Corfu seemed less unique than the other Greek towns we were in, but luckily it was our last stop and we were pretty much to

 It was really hot.
 (Did I mention that already?)
 Anyway, when I got back to the ship, I went swimming.
 Well, not so much swimming as walking in the pool.
 It was very nice and refreshing.